gluobe/infrastructure-2.0-workshop/Lab 2 - Manual installation (Infra 0.0)/README.md

     > \> **exit**

 ## End of Lab 2 ##
-Run this command to update the scoring server: `/.checkScore.sh`.
+Congratulations!
+You've successfully installed a 'LinuxApacheMongoPhp' application!

+To update your score, `exit` to your management instance and run this command `/.checkScore.sh`, then log back in to your own instance `ssh -i ~/.ssh/id_rsa ubuntu@<public IP-address>`.

-Once your MemeGen application works and your local MongoDB receives records, you can continue to the next lab. ([Next lab](../Lab%203%20-%20DynamoDB))
+Once your MemeGen application works and your local MongoDB receives records, you can continue to the [next lab](../Lab%203%20-%20DynamoDB).

 ### More info ###